edgarkech/scalable_rollfilm_back/README.md

 ## Some technical goals:
 - modular design
-- all parts must be either 3D-printable or easily available.
+- all parts must be either 3D-printable or easily available via Amazon, eBay, Aliexpress or Temu.
 - no special tools required besides a decent 3D printer and some common tools like little files, screwdrivers, sanding paper, cutter, scissors, ...
 - no exotic third party parts/components
 - form follows function